kunalbotla/about/README.md

-Original Info can be found at github.dev.
+Original information can be found at github.dev